 LALITAMBA 2016 features NY County Jail Correspondence • The Bond Between Man and Mink • Lakota Wisdom from the Black Hills • Tributes to A.R.
 Ammons, Denise Levertov, and Sandra Cisneros.
 Contributors include Joel Allegretti, Guy R. Beining, Lisa Bellamy, Richard Alan Bunch, Michael Cadmus, Richard Campbell, Ruth Ann Dandrea, Gloria Dyc, Laura Eklund, Allen Forrest, Kathy French, Larry E. Graham, R.F.
 Grant, Kathleen Gunton, Jim Hart, Kelly Jadon, Thomas Penn Johnson, Sameer Joshi, Marilyn Joy, Sarah Katharina Kayß, Eleanor Kedney, Ray Keifetz, Robert Kostuck, Simm Landres, W.F.
 Lantry, Lyn Lifshin, John McCarthy, Elizabeth Moller, B.Z.
 Niditch, Ayaz Daryl Nielsen, Ed O’Casey, Haya Pomrenze, Elisavietta Ritchie, Matt Schumacher, David Swallow, Jr., Linda Swanberg, Z.G.
 Tomaszewski, William Varner, and Brian Phillip Whalen.

 LALITAMBA is published by CHINTAMANI BOOKS.
-Through the LIBRARY OUTREACH, copies of the journal are donated to hospitals, prisons, and shelters throughout the United States.
+Through the LIBRARY OUTREACH, copies of the journal are donated to prisons and communities in need throughout the United States.
 100% of magazine proceeds fund continued publication and donated copies.
 Our staff is all-volunteer.
 Your kind contributions are tax-deductible.
 Thank you!